stojkovskistefan/togaf/README.md

 C. You would explain to the EA team that as the company evolves, it encounters different organizational challenges.
 You would use the stages described in the Digital Practitioner Body of Knowledge (DPBoK) to show how the company should adjust its architectural approach based on its growth phase.
 You would also review the team's existing viewpoints to ensure they incorporate elements that address scaling from the early innovation phase to full operational integration.
 Your briefing would illustrate how service initiatives transition from team-level experiments to enterprise-level operations.

 D. You suggest a collaborative workshop approach.
 Organize workshops with stakeholders from each domain to brainstorm the implementation of domain architectures.
 These workshops will ensure that the practical challenges and nuances of each domain are considered.
 The insights from these workshops will lead to a detailed list of work activities, which will be integrated into an IT portfolio plan.
 This collaborative approach will culminate in a Target Architecture that is both visionary and grounded in practical realities.

+**Answer:** B

+**Explanation:**
+TOGAF recommends leveraging reference models and libraries, updating capability models, and ensuring alignment with organizational standards and documentation practices.
+Consulting the TOGAF Library, updating the capability model, and creating briefing materials that align with past EA documents ensures that digital service initiatives are integrated with existing service delivery models and organizational practices.

 ---